NJIT-WIS/project-2-chat-gpt-personnel-assistants/agile_project_documentation.md

 _As a developer,_
 I want to implement the Google Analytics tracking code on all pages of the website,
 So that user interactions can be monitored and analyzed.
-    -   _Assigned Team Member:

 **Acceptance Criteria:**
 1. Add the Google Analytics tracking code to all pages of the website.
 2. Ensure the tracking code is correctly configured and connected to the appropriate Google Analytics account.
-    -   _Assigned Team Member:
+    -   _Assigned Team Member: Arqam Usman Ali
 ### User Story 2: Real-time Tracking and Reporting
 _As a website owner,_
 - I want to access real-time tracking and reporting of user interactions within the Google Analytics dashboard,  So that I can make informed decisions based on current user behavior.
- -   _Assigned Team Member:
+ -   _Assigned Team Member: Arqam Usman Ali

 **Acceptance Criteria:**
 1. Real-time tracking and reporting of user interactions are available within the Google Analytics dashboard.
+    -   _Assigned Team Member: Arqam Usman Ali

 ### User Story 3: Track Key Metrics
 _As a website owner,_